FAQ on Immigration and Education

 In the rest of New York State, undocumented parents with US Citizen children who meet income requirements can apply for the Child Care Assistance Program from the New York State Office of Children and Family Services.

-• Undocumented students are eligible for some scholarships.
-Our CUNY-IIE website (see under Scholarship section) has links to various sources and repositories of different scholarships available to undocumented students.
-More information about the The Dream.US scholarship, available for most CUNY schools is also found at https://cuny.edu/thedreamus.
+• It is possible for undocumented students (with and without DACA) to receive various types of financial support, and many are eligible for select scholarships.
+Our CUNY-IIE website (see under Scholarship section) has links to sources and repositories of different scholarships available to undocumented students.
+More information about the TheDream.US scholarship, available for most CUNY schools is also found at https://cuny.edu/thedreamus.
 Information on tips for immigrant families with first-generation college students can be found on this website from Informed Immigrant.

 F. College Faculty & Staff